Maple Bourbon Hot Chocolate

 Begin by measuring the cocoa powder, ground cinnamon and cornflour into a small pan

-Add 4 tbsp of the milk and whisk the ingredients together until smooth
+Add 4 tablespoon of the milk and whisk the ingredients together until smooth

 Pour in the rest of the milk and heat on a moderate heat, stirring continously, until steaming